benchopt/benchopt/doc/advanced.rst

             ├── __init__.py  # some solver
             └── submodule1.py  # some solver

 Then, these modules and packages can be imported using the method :func:`benchopt.safe_import_context.import_from`.
 This method takes as input the name of the module as a string and optionally the name of the object to load.
-It can be used as
+The imported package can either be a simple ``*.py`` file or a more complex package with a ``__init__.py`` file.
+The naming convention for import is the same as for regular import, with submodules separated with ``.``.

 .. code-block::